purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Regression/r-squared.md

 1. **Initial Data Plotting**
    - Plot mouse weight (y-axis) against mouse IDs (x-axis).
    - Calculate and plot the mean weight.
    - Calculate variance as the sum of squared differences from the mean.
-The variation of the data = sum(weight for mouse I - mean)^2.
+     $\text{The variation of the data} = \text{Sum(weight for mouse i } - \text{mean})^2$
  The difference between each data point is squared so that points below the mean don’t cancel out points above the mean.

 <img src="variation-of-ID.png" alt="variation-of-ID" width="400" height="300"/>